 The color pink hit its peak in 2017.
 And I’m convinced it’s here to stay.
 It has made its way to our clothing, kitchens, and even our food.
 Trendy – yes.
 But there’s no denying the instant surge of calm, youthful happiness I feel whenever a pink cupcake, salad, or this hummus is set in front of me.

 Although I love beets, they aren’t the main flavor component in this recipe.
 Their sole job – the color!
-Although beet hummus sounds delicious and intriguing, I’ve had one too many renditions in restaurants or cafes that are overpowered by the earthy characteristics.
+Sure, beet hummus sounds delicious and intriguing, I’ve had one too many renditions in restaurants or cafes that are overpowered by the earthy characteristics.
 Or on the other hand, bland and grainy.

 When I think about the proper dip, contrasting texture is very important.
 That’s where the toasty, seedy, crunchy, dried Montmorency tart cherry topping comes in.
 Reminiscent of a savory granola, but made quickly on the stovetop, just enough to produce a golden brown flavor and bring out the nuttiness of the seeds.
 With every bite, you get a little bit of creamy with a little bit of crunch.
 So good!

 Besides its special pink color, this vegan hummus recipe has an incredibly smooth texture from my go-to technique: peeling half of the chickpea skins and adding up to 1/2 cup of the chickpea water while blending.
 This, in addition to the tahini and olive oil send it into ultra creamy territory.
 Both those ingredients add rich flavor as well.